Foreign direct investment: Iran

+Ireland

+Ireland under the Celtic Tiger experienced large amounts of foreign direct investment, largely from American multinational corporations.
+However, according to one study by a Hungarian conservative think thank, the Danube Institute, foreign direct investment "may produce rising wealth; but left to themselves, they lead to a general deterioration of non-economic life".
+According to this study, this phenomenon reputedly contributed towards a "decline in religion and other community-based structures" in Ireland.

 United States

-Broadly speaking, the United States has a fundamentally "open economy" and low barriers to the FDI.
+Broadly speaking, the United States has a fundamentally "open economy" and low barriers to FDI.

 U.S. FDI totaled $194 billion in 2010.
 Of FDI in the United States in 2010, 84% came from or through eight countries: Switzerland, the United Kingdom, Japan, France, Germany, Luxembourg, the Netherlands, and Canada.
-A major source of investment is real estate; the foreign investment in this area totaled $92.2 billion in 2013, under various forms of purchase structures (considering the U.S. taxation and residency laws).

 A 2008 study by the Federal Reserve Bank of San Francisco indicated that foreigners hold greater shares of their investment portfolios in the United States if their own countries have less developed financial markets, an effect whose magnitude decreases with income per capita.
 Countries with fewer capital controls and greater trade with the United States also invest more in U.S. equity and bond markets.